FlavScents AInsights Entry for 2-acetyl-1-pyrroline (CAS: 85213-22-5)

 1. Identity & Chemical Information

 2-acetyl-1-pyrroline is a key aroma compound known for its distinct popcorn-like scent.
 Its IUPAC name is 1-(3,4-dihydro-2H-pyrrol-5-yl)ethanone.
 The CAS number for this compound is 85213-22-5.
-It is also recognized by FEMA number 3126.
+It is also recognized by the FEMA number 3126.
 The molecular formula is C6H9NO, with a molecular weight of 111.14 g/mol.
-The compound features a pyrroline ring, which is crucial for its characteristic aroma.
-The acetyl group contributes to its volatility and sensory impact, making it a significant compound in flavor chemistry.
+The compound features a pyrroline ring, which is crucial for its characteristic odor.
+This structure is significant in the context of its odor profile, as the presence of the nitrogen atom in the ring contributes to its unique scent.

 Citation hooks: FlavScents; PubChem; FEMA